 1) Log Shipping

-SQL Server Log Shipping is a Database-level High Availability Solution that is suitable for less mission-critical databases and offers a customizable recovery point and time.
-It is made up of one primary Database Server and one or more standby secondary servers for reporting purposes.
+• SQL Server Log Shipping is a database-level solution for less critical databases, offering customizable recovery points and times.
+It uses one primary database server and one or more secondary servers for reporting.

-Role change, or failover between the primary and secondary Servers in Log Shipping, should be done manually using a T-SQL query.
+• Failover between the primary and secondary servers must be done manually using a T-SQL query.

 2) Database Mirroring

-• The transaction will be committed on the principal database without waiting for it to be committed on the mirror server in high-performance Synchronization mode, also known as Asynchronous mode, reducing transaction latency but raising the risk of data loss.
+2. High-performance (Asynchronous Mode) commits transactions on the principal database without waiting for the mirror, reducing latency but increasing the risk of data loss.

 3) Data Replication

-SQL Server Transactional Replication is a Real-time, database-level SQL Server High Availability solution that consists of one primary Server, known as the Publisher, that distributes all database tables, or selected tables known as Articles, to one or more secondary Servers, known as Subscribers, which can also be used for reporting.
+• SQL Server Transactional Replication is a real-time, database-level high-availability solution.
+It involves a primary server (Publisher) that distributes tables (Articles) to one or more secondary servers (Subscribers), which can also be used for reporting.

 It employs three agents: